 Use by/ Best by date: indicates how long a product could keep for best quality.
 It is not a purchase or safety date.
 The product is still safe if stored properly, it’s just not going to be its best quality.

 USDA (U.S. Department of Agriculture), Cornell University and the Food Marketing Institute developed the FoodKeeper app to help you store food and beverages appropriately.
 It is available for both Android and Apple devices.

-Plan your meals and shopping list before you leave.
+Plan your meals and write a shopping list before you go to the store.
 Check your fridge and pantry first so you know what foods you already have.

 Be aware that promotions in the store often encourage customers to buy more foods than they need or even foods that they normally don’t consume at home.
 As a result, many of these foods may end up in the trash.